-Total University assets increased by \$33.3 million or 7.8 percent during fiscal year 2016, resulting in total assets of \$461.9 million at year end.
-The increase in total assets is attributable to a \$31.9 million increase in noncurrent assets in addition to a \$1.5 million increase in current assets.
-Capital assets, net of accumulated depreciation, accounts for \$34.1 million of the increase and reflects the ongoing expansion and renovation of facilities at the University as discussed in detail in the following section,
+Total University assets increased by \$14.3 million or 3.1 percent during fiscal year 2017, resulting in total assets of \$476.2 million at year end.
+The increase in total assets is attributable to a \$1.9 million increase in current assets in addition to a \$12.5 million increase in capital assets, net of accumulated depreciation.